 Discretizes a numeric vector.
-Divides the range of x into intervals, so that each interval contains a minimum number of values, and codes the values in x according to which interval they fall.
+Divides the range of x into intervals, so that each interval contains a minimum number of values, and codes the values in x according to which interval they fall into.

-'''

 cutWithMinN(x, intervals=2, min.n=1)

-'''
+х numeric vector.

-intervals number of intervals (greater than or equal to 2). min.n minimum number of values in any interval.
+intervals number of intervals required.

+min.n minimum number of values in any interval.
+Must be greater than length(x)/intervals.

 This function strikes a compromise between the base functions cut, which by default cuts a vector into equal length intervals, and quantile, which is suited to finding equally populated intervals.
+It finds a partition of the x values that is as close as possible to equal length intervals while keeping at least min.n values in each interval.